wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 the value of a variable, and we can also do pattern matching on them.
 If non pattern unifies it throws an error.

+- expression and all patterns must have the same type
+- every result must have the same type

 Example:

 ```haskell